JerryJaye/credit-risk-classification/README.md

 For class 1, the recall is 0.91, indicating that the model correctly identified 91% of all actual problem loans.

 F1-Score: The weighted average of Precision and Recall.
 This score takes both false positives and false negatives into account.
-It is a good measure of the accuracy of the classifier when the classes are imbalanced.

 For class 0, the F1-score is 1.00, showing excellent model performance for healthy loans.

-The F1-score for class 1 is 0.88, indicating good performance, but there is room for improvement, especially compared to healthy loan performance.
+The F1-score for class 1 is 0.88, indicating good performance, but there is room for improvement compared to healthy loan performance.

 Class 0 has 15001 instances, making it the majority class.

-Class 1 has 507 instances, indicating it is much rarer in comparison.
+Class 1 has 507 cases, indicating it is much rarer in comparison.

-Accuracy: Overall, how often is the classifier correct?
-This is derived from the sum of true positives and true negatives divided by the total number of cases.
+References

+Scikit-learn Documentation: - scikit-learn.org/.021/documentation.html
+Scikit-learn: -devdocs.io/scikit_learn/
+Scikit-learn - What is scikit learn tutorial - Youtube - Inttelipast Scikit-learn tutorial - Youtube - Simplilearn
+Logistic Regression in Python from Scratch [ Youtube - Coding Lane ChatGPT